Generative modeling with low-rank Wasserstein polynomial chaos expansions: Numerical experiments

 with \textit{iid} random variables $U_1,U_2,U_3\sim\mathcal{U}(-1,1)$.
 For $N\in\mathbb{N}$, let $x_i = (i-1)/(N-1)$, $i=1,\ldots,N$ be a discretization of $[0,1]$ and define the $\mathbb{R}^N$-valued random variable $Y = (Y_i)_i$ by

 Figures~\ref{fig:rfN5} and~\ref{fig:rfN10} depict the correlation of the marginals for $N=5$ and $N=10$, respectively.
 The plots show the different levels of correlation intensity, which corresponds to the distance of the discretization points in $[0,1]^2$.
-The model class successfully captures these details with very small tensor train ring rank of $(2,2)$ with a debiased Sinkhorn loss of $\num{7.8e-4}$.
+The model class successfully captures these details with very small STT rank of $(2,2)$ with a debiased Sinkhorn loss of $\num{7.8e-4}$.